 3PL’s Peak Season is no longer limited to the traditional holiday season rush.
 In fact, the continued expansion of ecommerce has had the effect of producing multiple short-term and intense peak seasons throughout the course of the year.
 These can include huge surges around Valentine’s Day, Mother’s Day, and the Back-to-School season.

 The bottom line is that there is simply not much of an off-season for today’s 3PLs.
 They must be ready to perform at their best all year long – while still maintaining their profitability.
-Which is why we have created the 2020 State of the Third-Party Logistics Industry Report.
+This is why we have created the 2020 State of the Third-Party Logistics Industry Report.